Code-Institute-Submissions/ConcreteStudio/README.md

 #### Our workspace
 - Tells the user what gear is present in the studio what they need to bring with them and what facilities they have on site.
 #### Get in touch
-- Contains a booking form to fill out if the user wants to book a session.
-A map of the location, contact information and opening hours.
+- Contains a call back request form to fill out if the user wants to book a session.
+They can choose what way they would like to be contacted.
+- A map of the location
+- Contact information
+- Opening hours.
 #### Footer
 - Located at the bottom of all four pages.
-It will contain the opeing hours and contact number and address for the studio.
-External links to social media
+- It contains the opeing hours, contact number and address for the studio
+- Also conatins External links to social media
+### User Stories
+- User wants to know where the studio is located
+- User wants to find out what services we provide
+- User wants to know if we can finish producing a track they recorded at home.
+- User wants to find out how to contacct us
+- User wants to know how big our workspace is

 ### Features Left to Implement
 -
 ## Testing